subraatakumar/React-Native-Interview-Questions/js_quesions.md

-List of 50 vanilla‑JavaScript questions, refocused for a React Native SDE1 interview.
+List of vanilla‑JavaScript questions, refocused for a React Native SDE1 interview.
 We’ve pruned Node‑ and browser‑only topics, inserted modern ESNext features, and emphasized patterns critical to efficient React Native apps.

-## Core React Native JS Concepts (1–15)
-Fundamental language mechanics and modern syntax you’ll use every day in functional components and hooks.

 1. [What are the differences between `var`, `let`, and `const`, and why prefer `const` in React Native code?](https://github.com/subraatakumar/React-Native-Interview-Questions/blob/main/answers/js/part1.md#1-var--let--const)
 2. [How do JavaScript’s primitive types differ from reference types, and why does this matter when managing state?](https://github.com/subraatakumar/React-Native-Interview-Questions/blob/main/answers/js/primitive.md)